-Dividend equivalents attributable to vested options accrued as of December 31, 2013, 2012 and 2011 were paid in December of each respective year.
-See additional information in the Compensation Discussion and Analysis under "1997 Incentive Plan" included in this Proxy Statement.
+- (1.)
+Stock option awards.
+All of the stock options reflected above are fully vested.
+Each stock option award recipient was also granted dividend equivalent rights on the same terms as the option, pursuant to which the holder will receive the accrued cash dividends upon exercise of the dividend equivalent rights, or earlier under certain conditions.
+Dividend equivalents attributable to vested options accrued as of December 31, 2014, 2013 and 2012 were paid in December of each respective year.
+See additional information under "1997 Incentive Plan" included in this Proxy Statement. - (2.)

-- (2.)
 Restricted Stock Awards.
-These restricted shares are scheduled to vest on the second anniversary of the date of the grant as follows: 3,400 shares in June, 2014 and 2,550 shares in June, 2015 for Mr. Miller; 1,800 shares in June, 2014 and 1,400 shares in June, 2015 for each of Mr. Boyle and Ms. Ramagano, and; 1,225 shares in June, 2014 and 1,050 shares in June, 2015 for Mr. Fowler.
+These restricted shares are scheduled to vest on the second anniversary of the date of the grant as follows: 2,550 shares in June, 2015 and 2,800 shares in June, 2016 for Mr. Miller; 1,400 shares in June, 2015 and 1,600 shares in June, 2016 for each of Mr. Boyle and Ms. Ramagano, and; 1,050 shares in June, 2015 and 1,050 shares in June, 2016 for Mr. Fowler.
 Shares issued under this plan are eligible for dividends. - (3.)
-Based on closing sale price of shares of beneficial interest on the New York Stock Exchange on December 31, 2013 of \$40.06 per share.
+Based on closing sale price of shares of beneficial interest on the New York Stock Exchange on December 31, 2014 of \$48.12 per share.